Biomass for Electricity Generation

 - Coordinated Resource Offering Protocol reviews the Coordinated Resource Offering Protocol projects intended to facilitate biomass removal among public agencies.

-- EPA Combined Heat and Power Funding Resources are available for biomass projects, including available state and Federal financial incentives.
+- EPA Combined Heat and Power Policies and Incentives are available for biomass projects, including available state and Federal financial incentives.

 - Woody Biomass Utilization Database provides information on the use of biomass resources for local economic development and the educational programs currently being offered by the Western Governors' Association.

-- NREL Energy Technology Cost and Performance Data compares cost estimates for renewable energy and other technologies on a national level.
+- NREL Energy Technology Cost and Performance Data for Distributed Generation compares cost estimates for distributed generation (DG) renewable energy technologies across capital costs, operations and maintenance (O&M) costs, and levelized cost of energy (LCOE).

 - Biomass Strategic Value Analysis (PDF 3.35 MB) by California: California Energy Commission.